 In this blog I discuss what your training will be like when gyms finally reopen and what you should expect to achieve.

-Its been a long time since any of us stepped in a gym but this weekend the time has finally come.
+Its been a long time since any of us stepped in a gym but we are now on the countdown again.

 We can all finally get back to some proper training.

 This blog was written last June but the same things still apply this year as we come out of what will be the last ever lockdown (oh god lets hope thats true).

 I am buzzing to get back to shifting some proper tin as I am sure most of you will and I can't wait to get back to an environment that I really enjoy.

 For many the gym can be a space to go where you can escape the stress of everyday life and purely focus on your training and enjoy pushing yourself.
 I am sure many of us have missed this over the last 4 months.

 There is also another reason to be excited about training in the gym again.